Proper decompositions of finitely presented groups: Tracks and Patterns

 The track shown in red is non-separating and untwisted, and gives a decomposition of $G$ as an HNN-group.

 Such a track is always associated with a homomorphism $G \rightarrow \Z$.
 In this case $c \mapsto 2,d\mapsto 3$.

 If $X$ has $n \ 2$-simplexes and $m \ 1$-simplexes (edges) then $X_1$ has $3n \ 2$-cells and $3n + m\ 1$-cells.
 A {\it marking} of $X_1$ is a solution to the matching equations.
 A marking will be any point of a compact, convex linear cell in $\R ^{3n +m}$ called the projective solution space $\bP$.
 This theory is a generalization of the theory of normal surfaces or patterned surfaces in $3$-manifolds (see \cite{[JO]},\cite{[JT]} and \cite{[DD]}, Chapter VI).
 The {\it extreme} or {\it vertex} solutions are the ones corresponding to vertices of the projective solution space.
 Jaco-Oertel \cite{[JO]} and Jaco-Tollefson \cite{[JT]} have shown that vertex solutions carry important information about normal surfaces in a $3$-manifold.
 Thus in \cite{[JT]} it is shown that there is a face of $\mathcal P$ for which the vertex solutions give a set of $2$-spheres giving a complete factorization of a closed $3$-manifold.
-A solution is a vertex solution $\bv $ if it has integer coefficients and integer multiples of $v$ are the only solutions to $n\bv = \bv _1 +\bv_2 $, where $n$ is a positive integer and $\bv_1, \bv _2$ are non-zero vectors in $\mathcal P$ with non-negative integer coefficients.
+A solution is a vertex solution $\bv $ if it has integer coefficients and integer multiples of $\bv$ are the only solutions to $n\bv = \bv _1 +\bv_2 $, where $n$ is a positive integer and $\bv_1, \bv _2$ are non-zero vectors in $\mathcal P$ with non-negative integer coefficients.
 The first author, in his D.Phil.
 Thesis \cite{[B]} investigated the solution space for a group presentation on a computer.
 It was hoped to show that at least one vertex solution gives a non-trivial decomposition if the group has such a decomposition.
-At the time we were unable to show that this was the case.
-Happily we are now able to show that that the theory and algorithm described here provide a more efficient way of finding a finite set of solutions that provide a non-trivial decomposition if such a decomposition exists.

-Choose a basis of solutions $\bu_1, \bu_2, \dots , \bu_n$ for the solution space to the matching equations, with integer coefficients.
-We can, in fact, choose the $\bu _i$'s so that they have non-negative integer coefficients.
-This is because there is a solution to the matching equations in which each entry is a positive integer.
-Thus we can give each edge in the original cell complex the value $2$, and give a value of $1$ to each of the edges created by subdividing a $2$-cell into three new $2$-cells.
-This gives a solution $\bo $ in which all coefficients are positive and a multiple of this vector can be added to any vector solution to give a solution with non-negative coefficients.
+We are still unable to show that this is the case.
+It is the case in all the examples we have investigated, but we have counterexamples to stronger results we thought might be true.